-The term psychosomatic disorder usually means “a physical disease that is thought to be caused, or made worse, by mental factors.”
-Usually most diseases are psychosomatic, as they have mental and physical components.
+The term ‘psychosomatic disorder’ is used for a physical disease that is thought to be caused or made worse by mental factors.
+‘Psyche’ refers to the mind and ‘somatic’ refers to the physical signs and symptoms that are observed for the disease.
+Usually, most diseases are psychosomatic as they have mental and physical components.

-Psychosomatic disorders generally include diseases like eczema, stomach ulcers, hypertension, psoriasis and even heart disease.
-There have been many studies on the relationship of depression, anxiety and stress with heart disease (2).
-In fact, the study concludes that depression and anxiety are directly responsible for diseases like myocardial infarction (3).
+Psychosomatic disorders include diseases like eczema, stomach ulcers, hypertension, psoriasis, and even heart disease.
+In fact, a study concluded that depression and anxiety are directly responsible for diseases like myocardial infarction (3).

 Now that we know that psychosomatic disorders usually begin in the mind, let’s look at the symptoms of this condition.
-The mind is a fickle thing, and it can induce all sorts of pessimistic thoughts.
-As mentioned above, psychosomatic disorder has many symptoms, which can include:
+It has many symptoms, including:

 - Quickened heart rate